Rujak Recipe

 Instructions

-• Grind the dried red chili, dried shrimp and galangal that was soaked in 2 tablespoons of water to a fine paste.
-Heat a pan with the oil and sauté the spice paste for 2 minutes.
+• Grind the dried red chili, dried shrimp, and galangal that were soaked in 2 tablespoons of water to a fine paste.
+Heat a pan with the peanut oil and sauté the spice paste over low heat for 2 minutes or until fragrant.

-• Add the tamarind pulp and the other ingredients and turn off the heat.
+• Add the tamarind pulp and the remaining ingredients and turn off the heat.
+Mix well, transfer to a bowl, and set it aside.

 Notes